 The Spectrum of Fruits on a Keto Diet

-Now that you know the best fruits to eat on a keto diet, where do all the rest fit?
+Now that you know the best keto fruits, where do all the rest fit?

 The good news is that you can eat any fruit in moderation on keto.
 Since most fruits do contain carbohydrates, the key to success is knowing how many total carbs you can eat on a keto diet.